 The Sunburst recommendationfor tall & high ceiling windows: Automated shades or plantation shutters.
 Automated shades can open and close with the quick push of a button, without any hassle.
 Alternatively, with plantation shutters many homeowners opt to tilt the louvers to a single perfect position, and rarely if ever adjust the louvers afterward.
 Both choices tackle the biggest challenge of high ceiling windows!

 Eyebrow windows are those curved windows that are often positioned above other, standard rectangular windows.
 Due to their location and unique shape, eyebrow windows come with challenges that few other windows do when it comes to picking your perfect window treatment.

 The Sunburst recommendation for eyebrow windows: Plantation shutters.
 Basically any other window treatment has serious disadvantages when combined with eyebrow windows.
 Drapes, shades, and blinds hide the unique shape and any long window treatment may cover the separation between the eyebrow window and the rectangular window under it.
 Because shutters can be custom-made to seamlessly fit in the frame of your window, they’re easily the best option for this window type.

 Casement windows are unlike other windows.
 Casements have a hinge on a side, and open and close by swinging in and out, sometimes via crank or lever.
-Since they have a unique opening mechanism, casement windows need a window treatment that won’t impede its use but can still offer privacy and stylish looks.
+Since they have a unique opening mechanism, casement windows need a window treatment that won’t impede its use but can still look great and protect your privacy.
 So what do you choose for casement windows in Detroit?